 — Silver Lion Apparel (@SilverLionAUNZ) July 4, 2019

-I can remember twenty years plus ago, reading the results of the New Japan J Crown tournament in the Pro Wrestling Illustrated magazine three months after the event had taken place.
+I can remember over twenty years ago, reading the results of the New Japan J Crown tournament in the Pro Wrestling Illustrated magazine three months after the event had taken place.
 Today, you can watch a New Japan event as part of the world audience on your device, with the option of listening to the commentary spoken in English.

 The OGs and the Elite finally came to blows one year ago on July 7 at the NJPW G1 Special in San Francisco event, following Kenny Omega’s IWGP Championship defence against Cody Rhodes.
 Omega, celebrating with the Young Bucks on the entrance ramp was also joined by Tama, his brother and tag team member, Tanga Loa and their father King Haku.
 What was thought to be a show of unity, turned into a vicious beating when the Tongans attacked Omega and the Bucks.
 The trio then dragged Omega back to the ring to continue the assault.
 As the beating continued, other BC members tried to either intervene or oppose the Tongans declaration of war but their efforts only turned them into casualties.
 “This is Bullet Club!” screamed Tanga Loa, glaring into the camera.
 “This is the foundation of Bullet Club!” referring to himself, Tama and Haku.
 “There is no leader.
 We are all equal!”